RedDocMD/FifteenPuzzle/README.md

 The following algorithms will be used to find a solution (*not* necessarily optimal):

 1. Iterative-deepening DFS
-2. Bi-directional search
-3. Vanilla DFS (Just for kicks :smiley:)
+2. Vanilla DFS (Just for kicks :smiley:)

 The following algorithms will be used to find an optimal solution: